Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 • Do you have to add a teen driver with a permit to your car insurance?

 In Texas, you don’t have to add a teenage driver to your insurance if they only have a learner’s permit.
-But once they get a driver’s license, they’re legally required to be insured if they ever get behind the wheel.
+But once they get a driver’s license, they must be insured if they ever get behind the wheel.

 Methodology